GSK to end neuroscience R&D in China

 Last year, Min Li, who replaced Zang as head of neuroscience in Shanghai, publicly stated that GSK remained committed to its China neuroscience research.
 “By setting up our R&D structure in this way, we are committed not only to patients in China but also to talent in China,” the newspaper China Daily quoted him as saying.

 Despite the retreat from neuroscience, drug R&D will go on in China, GSK insists.
 “The China R&D development organization will continue to be based in Shanghai and is set to expand over the next two years to accelerate the development of new medicines,” the firm says.
-“We remain committed to China and will focus our R&D efforts in China on the needs of China, at both our Shanghai site and our Institute for Infectious Diseases & Public Health in Beijing.”
+GSK says it will focus its China R&D “on the needs of China, at both our Shanghai site and our Institute for Infectious Diseases & Public Health in Beijing.”

 Join the conversation